Rabin M Joshi

 • White tea: gentler brewing keeps it sweet and soft.
 If it tastes weak, add leaf rather than pushing water too hot.

-• Spiced tea for milk tea: brew slightly stronger (more leaf), strain fully, then add milk so the cup stays aromatic.
+• Spiced tea for milk tea: brew slightly stronger (more leaf), strain fully, then add milk.

 Common winter brewing mistakes (and the quick fix)